 This isn’t much of a consideration if you’re more of a console gamer.
 Most gaming headsets for Playstation 4, Xbox One, and Nintendo Switch don’t offer surround sound, so you won’t be at much of a disadvantage while playing games like Fortnite.
 And again, in games where directional audio is meant to convey atmosphere or tone, rather than competitive information about your surroundings, you’re in for a great experience.

 How does the Fnatic React sound?

-In game, this means you won’t have to worry about explosions and gunfire running roughshod over every other sound.
+In game, this means you won’t have to worry about explosions and gunfire masking every other sound.
 Those sounds will probably still be the loudest things in a given moment, but not so loud as to drown out sounds a game’s developers actually want you to hear.
-The added emphasis in the high range also means that parts of speech that occupy that range, like sibilant sounds (F,S, and SH sounds) will come through loud and clear—these sounds often get dropped in calls, but they’re important for voices to sound natural.
+The added emphasis in the high range also means that parts of speech that occupy that range, like sibilant sounds (“f,” “s,” and “sh” sounds) will come through loud and clear—these sounds often get dropped in calls, but they’re important for voices to sound natural.

 A frequency response like this means music of most genres will sound pretty much like they should.
 Though music that is more on the electronic side and relies on low bass sounds might sound a bit flat.
 In Still Feel by Half•Alive, the already understated bass line is very difficult to hear at times.